 Can I Afford To See A Counselor?
 How Much Does Therapy Cost?

-The question of "How much does therapy cost?" can be difficult to answer.
+The question of "How much does therapy cost?" can be difficult to answer - and it's one that many people wonder.
 It can also be the source of intense worry when you're already dealing with an emotional or mental health crisis.
 If you don't know the answer to this question, you might give up on seeking the help you need.
 Well, the good news is that there are answers to this important question.

 Therapists Charge Different Amounts

 There is no specific fee that therapists are required to charge.
 The cost of therapy can depend on a variety of factors including the type of credentials the therapist has and the cost of running their office.
 Typically, therapists with the same credentials and type of office space charge similar amounts, however, there are no guarantees.
-The best way to find out is to simply ask each counselor you're considering for your therapy how much they charge.
+The best way to find out is to simply ask each counselor or therapist you're considering for your therapy how much they charge.
+The range can start from $50 to $240 per session, or more.

 Therapy can cost more or less depending on your geographical location.
 Counselors in the Midwest usually charge less for their services than those on the east or west coast, for example.
 It can also make a difference whether you live in a rural community or a large city.
-Counselors in rural areas usually charge less to accommodate patients with lower incomes.
-Online counselors may have lower costs of doing business, which can impact their fees considerably.
+Counselors and therapists in rural areas usually charge less to accommodate patients with lower incomes.
+Online therapists may have lower costs of doing business, which can impact their fees considerably, making counseling affordable to many more people.

 Community Mental Health Clinics and Private Practice

-A counselor in a private practice nearly always charges more for therapy than community mental health clinics.
-Some clinics are only open to people with low incomes, so their fees are lower as well.
-Find out by contacting the clinic to find out if they do charge less.
+A therapist in a private practice nearly always charges more for therapy than community mental health clinics.
+Some clinics are only open to many people with low incomes, so their fees are lower as well.
+Find out by contacting the clinic to find out if they do charge less/what your therapy costs will look like.

 Sliding Scale Therapy